Gabriel-Silveira1/App-Help-Desk/README.md

 # App-Help-Desk
-Web application to register and consult calls.
-You need to have XAMPP installed and activate the Apache and MySQL servers to open the index via localhost in your browser.
+Web application to register, consult, change and delete tickets.
+You need to have XAMPP installed to activate your Apache and MySQL servers to be able to open the index via localhost in your browser, in addition to having a source code editor installed.